 Sign up for Showmax via Vodacom

-Sign up for Showmax with Vodacom this summer and get your first three months of Showmax on us, PLUS 15GB of Showmax data FREE.
+Sign up for Showmax with Vodacom this summer and get your first three months of Showmax on us, PLUS 15GB of Showmax data FREE (5GB a month).
 That equals nearly 50 hours (+50 Kids or +40 Comedy Shows or +15 Drama or 7 movies) of your favourite shows (depending on the quality you choose).
+Terms and conditions apply.

 What's more, for the following nine months, your Showmax subscription will cost you just R49 per month, instead of R99.